 Below I have listed and explain common mistakes beginning minimalist make and what I have experienced.
 If you are a beginning minimalist try to avoid them.
 If you are a more seasoned living simple minimalist reply, agree, disagree or enlighten us with some of your own wisdom to help us all.

 I Don’t Have A Stuff Problem

 Many people looking to explore minimalism believe that they do not have a problem.
 They believe that minimalism may help them make a few small adjustments to enhance their life.
 Some people see minimalism as just a cool fad that they will become part of to get some cool points.

 As time goes on they learn to edit, downsize and declutter their belongings.
+They learn how much stuff they could more happily live without.
 Most of all they learn to do the same at work and in personal relationships.
 Minimalist philosophy begins to spill over into all spaces they occupy during the day.
 Life becomes more fluid and stress-free as they are less burden by the unnecessary non- essential clutter of modern life.